Additive and multiplicative structure of c$^{\star}$-sets: -set

 \end{definition}

-To produce an example of an \emph{almost minimal sequence} which is not minimal, let us recall the following notion of ``Banach density''.
-The author is thankful to Prof. Neil Hindman for his help to construct this example.
+To provide an example of an \emph{almost minimal sequence} which is not minimal, let us recall the following notion of ``Banach density''.
+The author is grateful to Prof. Neil Hindman for his help in constructing this example.